 Unfortunately, CKD doesn’t have a definitive cure.
 The earlier the disease is diagnosed and addressed, the better prognosis is.
 Sadly, because signs remain unapparent until late stages of the disease, it can be difficult to diagnose the disease until the damage to the kidneys has been severe already.
 Severe kidney damage is often lethal, but the speed of the progression of the disease is highly individual.

 Some affected cats can respond well to therapy which can help slow the progression of the disease down and address the signs.
 The CKD therapy targets the elimination of waste products from the bloodstream, ensures adequate hydration, maintains electrolyte concentration, controls blood pressure, supports appropriate nutrition and slows the progression of the disease.
 While some cats respond to the therapy very well, others may not.

 CKD is a serious, severe disease characterized by progressive and rapid loss of kidney function.
 Because kidneys carry out many, highly important functions in the body, they are vital for the healthy functioning of the body.

 The progression of the disease is variable; thus, early and correct diagnosis and therapy are essential for the improvement of the life quality of affected cats.
 With the improvement of feline science, the hopes are that the future holds a better quality of diagnosis and therapy of this and other diseases in cats.

 Would you like to learn more about other common diseases in cats, such as HCM or PKD?
-Explore our blog and find the material of your interest, or leave us feedback on social media with any reading wishes.
+Explore our blogs page and find the material of your interest, or leave us feedback on social media with any reading wishes.